- Chart

 IPO Launch date 1987-05-28 | CEO & Executive Director Mr. Mike P. Henry B.Sc., BSc (Chem) | ||

-BHP Group Limited operates as a resources company in Australia, Europe, China, Japan, India, South Korea, the rest of Asia, North America, South America, and internationally.
+BHP Group Limited operates as a resources company in Australia, Europe, China, Japan, India, South Korea, rest of Asia, North America, South America, and internationally.
 The company operates through Copper, Iron Ore, and Coal segments.
-It engages in the mining of copper, uranium, gold, zinc, lead, molybdenum, silver, iron ore, cobalt, and metallurgical and energy coal.
-The company is also involved in the mining, smelting, and refining of nickel, as well as potash development activities.
-In addition, it provides towing, freight, marketing and trading, marketing support, finance, administrative, and other services.
-The company was founded in 1851 and is headquartered in Melbourne, Australia.
+It also engages in the mining of copper, uranium, gold, zinc, lead, molybdenum, silver, iron ore, cobalt, and metallurgical and energy coal.
+In addition, the company is involved in the mining, smelting, and refining of nickel, as well as potash development activities.
+Further, it provides towing, freight, marketing and trading, marketing support, finance, administrative, and other services.
+BHP Group Limited was founded in 1851 and is headquartered in Melbourne, Australia.

 Note: This website is maintained by Upturn Corporation, which is an investment adviser registered with the U.S. Securities and Exchange Commission.
 Such registration does not imply a certain level of skill or training.
 Investing in securities has risks.
 Past performance is no guarantee of future returns.
 No assurance is provided as to any particular investment return, and you may lose money using our services.
 You are strongly advised to consult appropriate counsel before making any investments in companies you learn about through our services.
 You should obtain appropriate legal, tax, investment, accounting, and other advice that takes into account your investment portfolio and overall financial situation.
 You are solely responsible for conducting due diligence on a potential investment.
 We do not affect trades for you.
 You will select your own broker through which to transact.
 Investments are not FDIC insured, they are not guaranteed, and they may lose value.
 Please see the Privacy Policy, Terms of Use, and Disclosure for more information.